 Clinical Informatics is defined by ACGME as the "subspecialty of all medical specialties that transforms health care by analyzing, designing, implementing, and evaluating information and communication systems to improve patient care, enhance access to care, advance individual and population health outcomes, and strengthen the clinician-patient relationship."

-The Clinical Informatics fellowship is a 2 year ACGME-accredited fellowship that is a combination of inpatient rotations with the listed participating sites and online courses that are offered through supporting universities.
-Participating sites include LSU Health/Ochsner in Shreveport, LA, the Overton Brooks VA Medical Center in Shreveport, LA, and Ochsner in New Orleans, LA.
+The Clinical Informatics fellowship at LSU Health Shreveport is a 2-year ACGME-accredited fellowship that is a combination of rotations with the listed participating sites and a core curriculum, including online courses offered through supporting universities.
+Participating sites include Ochsner LSU Health Shreveport, the Overton Brooks VA Medical Center in Shreveport, LA, and Ochsner Health System in New Orleans, LA.

 Through the online courses fellows will have the opportunity to obtain a Certificate or Master of Health Informatics (MHI) degree from Louisiana Tech University.
 Following completion of the fellowship, fellows will be eligible for ABMS board certification.

 Graduates of the Clinical Informatics fellowship are in a unique position to bridge the gap between health professionals, healthcare leadership, and information technology professionals through collaboration to evaluate, design and implement information systems that improve patient and population health outcomes.
 By combining their clinical knowledge with an understanding of information systems, graduates can have significant impact on healthcare delivery in their communities.

 For questions and inquiries contact:

 Phone: (318) 675-5915

 Steven Conrad, MD, PhD, MS, MSE, MBA, MSST, MSc